 Dr. Talaya L. Tolefree

-Talaya has committed over 20 years of her life to community program development, providing educational leadership to children, parents and educators in a variety of pre-k through post-secondary settings.
-Dr. Tolefree recently authored her first children’s books "Grandma Sankofa's House and Creative Crown Turn That Frown Upside Down!
-I Love My Natural Hair" She is the Founder and Executive Director of Empowered To Be Me! girls leadership program and Founder and CEO of Koinonia Leadership Academy, LLC where she uses her Restorative Practices Engagement Circle Framework (Tolefree, 2015) to implement Restorative Practices in faith-based organizations, schools and community.
-Dr. Tolefree is a Restorative Practices researcher and is involved in a number of Restorative Practices initiatives focusing on healing, social, racial and educational justice.
-Dr. Tolefree believes education is a human right and should be experienced in healthy and safe environments that are inclusive of all.
+She is the Founder and Executive Director of Empowered To Be Me! girls leadership institute and Founder and CEO of Koinonia Leadership Academy, LLC where she uses her Restorative Practices Engagement Circle Framework (Tolefree, 2015) to implement Restorative Practices in faith-based organizations, schools and community.
+Dr. Tolefree is a Restorative Practices researcher and is involved in a number of Restorative Practices initiatives focusing on healing, youth development, social, racial and educational justice.
+Talaya believes education is a human right and should be experienced in healthy and safe environments that are inclusive of all.

 As a former Restorative Practices administrator, her work focused on implementing school based restorative practices, to improve school climate and transform educational practices from traditional punitive schooling practices into restorative practices.
 Restorative practices are a healing and self-determined practice grounded in Indigenous ways of being.
 This practice emphasizes building strengths-based relationships, repairing harm and valuing the voice and needs of others, which resonates well with Talaya’s personal beliefs and leadership practices.
 Through Koinonia Leadership Academy, LLC Talaya provides leadership development through relationship building, strategic planning, restorative practices consulting, coaching, training and implementation.